Equation-Labs-I-O/eqlabs-playground-php-slim-messenger/README.md

 `async` bus aka `"Fire and Forget"`: The bus will dispatch the message (`command` or `event`) and return immediately.

 `sync` bus aka `"Wait and Return"`: The bus will dispatch the message (`query` or `command`) and wait for the response.

-`consumer` aka (worker): to run the async consumer execute `bin/console messenger:consume async --time-limit=3600 --memory-limit=128M` on the terminal.

 ```plantuml